-Within seventy-two hours of the commencement of each investigation, investigators and nonlaw enforcement community representatives, must complete a "conflict of interest" assessment tool regarding any connection to the officers being investigated.
+Within 72 hours of the commencement of each investigation, investigators and nonlaw enforcement community representatives, must complete a "conflict of interest" assessment tool regarding any connection to the officers being investigated.
 The assessment (created by WSCJTC) will include questions about prior interactions or relationships with officers being investigated, and will address social conflict, work conflict, and bias.
 The conflict assessment will be reviewed and discussed by the nonlaw enforcement community representatives and the IIT commander.
 The conflict of interest assessments for investigators and nonlaw enforcement community representatives will be developed at the March 2020 summit and adopted by the commission at the June 2020 meeting.

-[Statutory Authority: RCW 9A.16.040 and 43.101.080.
-WSR 20-01-023, \$139-12-030, filed 12/6/19, effective 1/6/20.]
+[Statutory Authority: RCW 10.114.011 and 43.101.080.
+WSR 22-02-001, § 139-12-030, filed 12/22/21, effective 1/22/22.
+Statutory Authority: RCW 9A.16.040 and 43.101.080.
+WSR 20-01-023, § 139-12-030, filed 12/6/19, effective 1/6/20.]